cozy/cozy-stack/docs/crud.md

 ### Details

 - A doc cannot contain an `_id` field, if so an error 400 is returned
-- A doc cannot contain a `_type` different from the URL one, if so an error 400 is returned
 - A doc cannot contain any field starting with `_`, those are reserved for future cozy & couchdb api evolution